Ball Corporation (BALL) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Ball Corporation (BALL) is $61.39, which is $5.57 above the current market price.
-The public float for BALL is 312.92M, and currently, short sellers hold a 4.93% ratio of that floaft.
-The average trading volume of BALL on August 10, 2023 was 1.84M shares.
+The average price point forecasted by analysts for Ball Corporation (BALL) is $60.92, which is $5.17 above the current market price.
+The public float for BALL is 313.43M, and currently, short sellers hold a 4.89% ratio of that float.
+The average trading volume of BALL on August 16, 2023 was 1.82M shares.

 BALL’s Market Performance

-The stock of Ball Corporation (BALL) has seen a -3.22% decrease in the past week, with a -1.69% drop in the past month, and a -3.14% fall in the past quarter.
-The volatility ratio for the week is 3.03%, and the volatility levels for the past 30 days are at 2.13% for BALL.
-The simple moving average for the last 20 days is -4.02% for BALL’s stock, with a simple moving average of 1.14% for the last 200 days.
+The stock of Ball Corporation (BALL) has seen a 0.31% increase in the past week, with a -1.37% drop in the past month, and a -0.61% fall in the past quarter.
+The volatility ratio for the week is 1.91%, and the volatility levels for the past 30 days are at 2.15% for BALL.
+The simple moving average for the past 20 days is -3.73% for BALL’s stock, with a 1.10% simple moving average for the past 200 days.

 Analysts’ Opinion of BALL